The Worst Fast-Food Sauces

 A trip to a fast-food drive-thru means you're likely about to feast on a burger or some chicken and fries.
 And nothing pairs better with some crispy chicken and delightfully seasoned spuds than a dipping sauce.
 Something about dunking your nuggets into a brightly colored, flavored sauce just feels right, doesn't it?

 There are plenty of sauce options at most fast-food restaurants, and it can get a bit overwhelming when it comes to choosing which one you want to add to your meal.
 You only have a few seconds to make your choice, after all!
 So to help you make the best choice, we rounded up some of the worst dipping sauce options you should totally skip.
 This way, you'll avoid adding excess calories, sodium, and sugar to your meal.
-And while you're making healthier choices, check out The 7 Healthiest Foods to Eat Right Now.
+And while you're making healthier choices, skip the 8 Worst Fast-Food Burgers to Stay Away From Right Now.

 Chick-fil-A Zesty Buffalo Sauce